vishalcloudyuga/dcos-docs/1.8/administration/haproxy-adminrouter.md

 **Tip:**

-During DNS lookup for a task’s IP, there are situations when it is unknown to the DNS server if the IP address stored in NetworkInfo is accessible or not.
-You can use these entries in Virtual Network Service DNS to find your task IP:
+To avoid having to reconfigure DC/OS, you can use this DNS entry to find your task IP.

 * **Agent IP:** Provides the agent IP address: `<taskname>.<task-location>.<agentip>.dcos`